Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Proposed Parameter Estimation and Clustering Procedure

 Here $c=1$ provides the strongest possible restriction in case of the eigenvalue ratio constraint.
 But a large value of $c$ is more pragmatic in the sense that the estimation problem becomes less restrictive in this case.
 On the other hand a small but positive value of $c_{1}$ is preferred both in terms of theoretical aspects (such as existence and consistency) as well as practical aspects (in the sense that the constraint does not become too stringent).

-\end{remark} \begin{remark} The non-singularity constraint is not really a stringent assumption in the presence of the eigenvalue ratio constraint.
+The non-singularity constraint is not really a stringent assumption in the presence of the eigenvalue ratio constraint.
 We need the non-singularity constraint (in the presence of the eigenvalue ratio constraint) only when the sequence of the smallest eigenvalue tends to $0$ and the sequence of the largest eigenvalue is of same order as that of the sequence of smallest eigenvalues.
-This scenario is quite rare in practice especially under the positive definiteness of the dispersion matrices. \end{remark}
+This scenario is quite rare in practice especially under the positive definiteness of the dispersion matrices.
+This assumption is crucial to establish some of the theoretical properties (such as existence and consistency, see Subsection \ref{SEC:theoretical_result} for details) of the parameter estimates even in case of the above mentioned pathological case.

-To solve the aforesaid estimation problem, we need a specific algebraic form of $Z_{j}(\boldsymbol{X}_{i},\boldsymbol{\theta})$.
-That is, we need a discrimination rule which can assign a particular observation $\boldsymbol{X}_{i}$ to a cluster $C_{j}$ systematically.
-The most well-known discrimination rule is based on likelihood method, originally proposed by R.A.
-Fisher, and was used in TCLUST method by Garc\'{i}a-Escudero et al.~$(2008)$ \cite{tclust}.
-We are also going to use the likelihood based discrimination rule which is defined below. \\